celery/cyme/docs/introduction.rst

   as it finds inconsistencies.

-The supervisor is resilient to intermittent connection failures, and will autoretry any operation that is dependent on a broker.
+The supervisor is resilient to intermittent connection failures, and will auto-retry any operation that is dependent on a broker.

-Since workers cannot respond to broadcast commands while the broker is offline, the supervisor will not restart affected instances until the instance has had a chance to reconnect (decided by the :attr:`wait_after_broker_revived` attribute).
+Since workers cannot respond to broadcast commands while the broker is off-line, the supervisor will not restart affected instances until the instance has had a chance to reconnect (decided by the :attr:`wait_after_broker_revived` attribute).